High sensitivity and burnout: how to calm your body and mind as an HSP

 Burnout in HSPs is therefore not only about “doing too much” – but about a mismatch between who you are and what your environment demands of you .

-You don't have to get harder.
+You don't have to become tougher.
 You can live softer.

-The way out of burnout for HSPs requires recovery of the nervous system, rest for the brain and support of the body at the cellular level .
-Small, natural steps make the difference:
+The path out of burnout for HSPs requires recovery of the nervous system, rest for the brain, and support for the body at the cellular level .
+Small, natural steps make all the difference:

 -